Teachers of Good Things Spiritual-Emotional-Physical-Financial

 There are several regional homeschool conventions across the United States.
 More information about these conventions and registration can be found by clicking on the icon below.

-Hi, I'm Carolann Henderson, and here you'll learn how to be a homeschooler living well as we journey through life, to God be the Glory.
+Hi, I'm Carolann Henderson, and here you'll learn how to be teachers of good things and be homeschoolers living well as we journey through life, to God be the Glory.

 Homeschooling newbie, veteran, or somewhere in between, we have something for YOU.
 I compel, urge, and encourage you to sign up for our HRM Newsletter so you won't miss a thing.
 In addition to my free report, you'll receive two ebooks written by others that were made available to me to offer my subscribers.
 You'll also receive information each month that may not be part of this website including: tips, resources, education, encouragement, motivation and inspiration to help sustain you on this journey so your family, too, can be homeschoolers living well.